Support Students Now Through the Racial Equity Fund.

-In honor of those who have faced injustice for generations, we've established this fund to help make a difference in the lives of Black students at Western.
+We have established this fund to help make a difference in the lives of those who have faced injustice for generations.

-Since January 1, 2015, 1,252 black people have been shot and killed by police, not including those who died in police custody or were killed using other methods.
+Since January 1, 2015 more than 1,252 Black people have been shot and killed by police, not including those who died in police custody or were killed using other methods.
 We stand by our Black students and will work tirelessly to end this injustice.
-Enough is enough.

 To those who are protesting to make your voices heard, know this: We are proud of you.
 We support you and your right to speak your truth.
 Please stay safe.